mwarman/sample-react-stack/README.md

 ### `npm run test:coverage`

 Executes the test runner in `CI` mode and produces a coverage report.
 With `CI` mode enabled, the test runner executes all tests one time and prints a test summary report to the console.
-Next, a code coverage report is printed to the console.
+A code coverage report is printed to the console immediately following the test summary.

 A detailed test coverage report is created in the `./coverage` directory.